Pelé: 1970 World Cup

-Brazil played Italy in the final at the Azteca Stadium in Mexico City.
-Pelé scored the opening goal with a header after out jumping Italian defender Tarcisio Burgnich.
-Brazil's 100th World Cup goal, Pelé's leap of joy into the arms of teammate Jairzinho in celebrating the goal is regarded as one of the most iconic moments in World Cup history.
-He then made assists for Brazil's third goal, scored by Jairzinho, and the fourth finished by Carlos Alberto.
+Brazil played against Italy in the final at the Azteca Stadium in Mexico City.
+Pelé scored the opening goal with a header, which was Brazil's 100th World Cup goal.
+His leap of joy into the arms of his teammate Jairzinho following the goal is regarded as one of the most iconic moments in World Cup history.
+Pelé then made assists for Brazil's third and fourth goals.
 The last goal of the game is often considered the greatest team goal of all time because it involved all but two of the team's outfield players.
-The play culminated after Pelé made a blind pass that went into Carlos Alberto's running trajectory.
-He came running from behind and struck the ball to score.
-Brazil won the match 4–1, keeping the Jules Rimet Trophy indefinitely, and Pelé received the Golden Ball as the player of the tournament.
-Burgnich, who marked Pelé during the final, was quoted saying, "I told myself before the game, he's made of skin and bones just like everyone else – but I was wrong".
-In terms of his goals and assists throughout the 1970 World Cup, Pelé was directly responsible for 53% of Brazil's goals throughout the tournament.
+The play culminated in a blind pass from Pelé that went to Carlos Alberto, allowing him to score; Brazil achieved a 4–1 victory.
+Pelé finished the tournament with 4 goals and 6 assists.
+Tarcisio Burgnich, an Italian player who marked Pelé during the final, was quoted as saying, "I told myself before the game, he's made of skin and bones just like everyone else.
+But I was wrong".

 Pelé's last international match was on 18 July 1971 against Yugoslavia in Rio de Janeiro.
 With Pelé on the field, the Brazilian team's record was 67 wins, 14 draws, and 11 losses.
 Brazil never lost a match while fielding both Pelé and Garrincha.
-Pelé's 77 goals (in 92 games) for Brazil saw him hold the record as the national team's top goalscorer for over fifty years until it was surpassed by Neymar (in his 125th game) in September 2023.
+Pelé's 77 goals in 92 games for Brazil saw him hold the record as the national team's top goalscorer for over fifty years until it was surpassed by Neymar in September 2023, in his 125th game.

-On 19 December 1973, Pelé played for a Brazil XI side against the Rest of The World in a farewell game for Garrincha, scoring the equalizer in an eventual 2–1 win.
-On 21 July 1983, the 42-year-old Pelé played for another Brazil XI side against a South Brazil team in Goiânia in a friendly match organized by Zico to benefit the victims of a flood in Santa Catarina; he scored a free-kick in a 1–2 loss.
+On 19 December 1973, Pelé played for a Brazil XI team against the Rest of The World in a farewell game for Garrincha, scoring the equalizer in an eventual 2–1 win.
+In July 1983, the 42-year-old Pelé played for another Brazil XI squad against a South Brazil team in a friendly to benefit the victims of a flood in Santa Catarina; he scored a free kick in a 1–2 loss.